ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-optionals-part-4.md

 }
 {%- endhighlight -%}

 `YourStruct` conforms to `SearchProtocol` and provides its own implementation for the `search(text:)` function.
 As mentioned earlier, it's the same concept as interfaces.

-But this is very important in iOS, so let's explore a slightly different example.
+This is very important in iOS, so let's explore a slightly different example.
 Suppose we need to create a small component to represent some type of search UI element, like this:

 {%- highlight swift -%}
 import SwiftUI